naumantechie/todo-app/README.md

 # Todo App

-This is a basic application which uses [Free Api](https://freeapi.app/). application built with React, TypeScript, and Redux Toolkit for state management.
-Features real-time CRUD operations, optimistic updates, and a clean UI using Tailwind CSS with seamless API integration.
+This is a basic application which uses [Free Api](https://freeapi.app/).
+This application built with React, TypeScript, and Redux Toolkit for state management.
+Features real-time CRUD operations, optimistic updates, and a clean UI using Tailwind CSS with seamless API integration using axios.

 ## Install all the dependencies
 ```